skurwa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Engineer passionate about sharing, exploring, and executing new ideas and technology.
+Passionate about sharing, learning, and executing new ideas and technology. <br/>Teach me something new!</br>